TosbackCgusBridge-Bot/CGUs-versions/Ups/Privacy Policy.md

 Close Window

-  Privacy Notice **Effective Date: September 1, 2014**
+  Privacy Notice **Effective Date: March 4, 2016**

 We at United Parcel Service, Inc., along with our subsidiaries and affiliates (collectively, "UPS"), respect your concerns about privacy.
 This Privacy Notice describes the types of personal information we collect about consumers, how we may use the information and with whom we may share it.
 The notice also describes the measures we take to safeguard the personal information.
 In addition, we tell you how you can ask us to (i) access or change the personal information we maintain about you, (ii) withdraw consent you previously provided to us, (iii) refrain from sending you certain communications, and (iv) answer questions you may have about our privacy practices.
 This notice does not apply to The UPS Store or any other retail location.
+This Notice does not apply to any subsidiary or affiliate of United Parcel Service, Inc. that maintains its own privacy notice, including The UPS Store or any other retail location.

 Our privacy practices may vary among the countries in which we operate to reflect local practices and legal requirements.